A Review on Single-Problem Multi-Attempt Heuristic Optimization: Taxonomy of SIMHO strategies

 \subsubsection{Probability related to expected quality improvement}

 The second option for guiding sampling toward the optimal alternative consists of associating higher probabilities to the component values expected to define alternatives with more chances for improving the best observed quality.
 For a component distribution that defines probabilities with this meaning, we found works that continue defining the utility predictor considering the qualities of the observed information (the $f_a\in\mathcal{I}$), although we also observed the use of only the best-visited solutions to predict utilities (the $x_a\in\mathcal{I}$).
-However, in all of them, it is always considered an implicit control of uncertainties.
+However, in all of them, an implicit control of uncertainties is always considered.

 \begin{itemize} \item \textit{Utility prediction with $f_a$}.
 The literature techniques that predict the utilities using the qualities correspond to the first stage of Bayesian optimization, i.e., the prediction by a model.
 Utility predictors are models that capture the dependence between the component value and the $f_a$ of the alternatives they define.
-The Gaussian process is the most commonly used surrogate model, which estimates a distribution for the quality of each unexecuted parameter configuration~\cite{klein_fast_2017,hu_cascaded_2022} or initialization~\cite{mathesen_stochastic_2021,meng_enhanced_2023} or stopping criterion~\cite{klein_fast_2017}, after training the model with the pairs formed by the executed component values and their observed qualities. \citet{thornton_auto-weka_2013} instead, use random forest models to predict simultaneously the quality of algorithm and parameter configuration combinations, arguing that they are good predictors with discrete and high-dimension input data.
+The Gaussian process is the most commonly used surrogate model, which estimates a distribution for the quality of each unexecuted parameter configuration~\cite{klein_fast_2017,hu_cascaded_2022} or initialization~\cite{mathesen_stochastic_2021,meng_enhanced_2023} or stopping criterion~\cite{klein_fast_2017}, after training the model with the pairs formed by the executed component values and their observed qualities. \citet{thornton_auto-weka_2013} instead, use random forest models to predict simultaneously the quality mean and variance of algorithm and parameter configuration combinations, arguing that they are good predictors with discrete and high-dimensional input data.
 In other works~\cite{falkner_bohb_2018,huang_asymptotically_2020}, an adaptation of the Tree Parzen Estimator~\cite{bergstra_algorithms_2011} is used to model densities over the executed parameter configuration space.